- Chart

 Goal

-The investment objective is to track the performance of the Nasdaq Clean Edge Green Energy Index before fees and expenses.
+The primary investment goal of the Virtus Duff & Phelps Clean Energy ETF is to track the performance of the Nasdaq Clean Edge Green Energy Index.

 Investment Approach and Strategy